-Slough School is made possible by
+Slough School is made possible through funding from:

-Funding from: The Trail Blazers Foundation, Boeing, the Ralph & Adolph Jacobs Foundation, and the Hampton Family
+The Trail Blazers Foundation, Boeing, the Ralph & Adolph Jacobs Foundation, and the Hampton Family

 Partnerships with: East Multnomah Soil and Water Conservation District, City of Gresham, City of Fairview, Portland Water Bureau, Multnomah County Drainage District, Clean Rivers Education, and Portland Parks and Recreation.

 Slough School volunteers assist with the delivery of all Slough School education activities under the supervision of our excellent educators.
 We’d love to have you!
 Find details and application instructions in the position description at the bottom of this page.

 Educación: Slough School